 It is no exaggeration to say our lives revolve around apps.
 These handy devices bring knowledge to our fingertips at the tap of the finger, or the click of a mouse .
 They promise easy access to a world of information, often digested to size.
 Some offer tools to simplify our practice.
 Neurology is, or should be, no exception.

 So what are the tools out there making neurological practice easier and handier?
 What are these practical shortcuts making clinical work more efficient?
-I browsed the web to and found some useful neurology applications and have grouped them as below.
+I browsed the web and found some useful neurology applications, and have grouped them as follows:

 Clinical management apps